-- 1.1 It has been observed that quite often the internal inspection machinery in banks has failed to highlight and pinpoint the existence of gross and serious irregularities such as improper credit appraisal, disbursement without observing the terms of sanction, failure to exercise proper post-disbursement supervision, even suppression of information relating to unauthorised excess drawals allowed, kite flying in bills and cheques, etc. - The internal inspection reports rarely make any adverse comments on the failure of officials of Controlling/Head Offices.
-It is observed that very few cases of frauds and malpractices come to light through internal inspection/audit reports indicating that there is room for improvement in the quality of inspection.
-The failure of the internal inspection machinery is mainly attributable to the incompetence of the internal inspection personnel and the casual manner in which the work is carried out.
-The follow up of the inspection is not carried out seriously.
+1.1 It has been observed that quite often the internal inspection machinery in banks has failed to highlight and pinpoint the existence of gross and serious irregularities such as improper credit appraisal, disbursement without observing the terms of sanction, failure to exercise proper post-disbursement supervision, even suppression of information relating to unauthorised excess drawals allowed, kite flying in bills and cheques, etc. or bring to light frauds.

+The internal inspection reports rarely make any adverse comments on the failure of officials of Controlling/Head Offices.
+The failure of the internal inspection machinery is mainly attributable to the incompetence of the internal inspection personnel the casual manner in which the work is carried out and lack of follow up of the inspection.
 Personnel who cannot otherwise be deployed in other sensitive/critical areas more often staff the inspection/audit department.